 - 2mm hex driver

 - Solvents and tools to clean circuit boards; Alcohol and a brush, plus compressed or canned air to blow the solvent away.
 I use an ultrasonic cleaner with alcohol.
-All components can be submerged except the power transformer, so install that last if you want to submerge the board in solvent.
+All components can be submerged in liquid except the power transformer, so install that last if you want to submerge the board in solvent.